ankushshah89/wave/README.md

 More details can be found at http://dl.acm.org/citation.cfm?id=2308840

-The testcase have the following format
+Testcases have the following format

 The first line contain 2 integers n and m. n is the number of vertices and m is the number of edges.
 This is followed by  m lines, each having three integers u, v, and c.
 This specify an edge from vertex u to v with a capacity c.

 Example:
 3 2

 0 1 10

 1 2 5